-ETHOS Lab is proud and pleased to announce that the research project “Data as Relation: Governance in the age of big data” has been granted full funding by VELUX FONDEN.
-The project is set to begin in January 2017.
-It will feature four PhD projects and one Post Doctoral research project and a series of public interventions, to be made manifest through ETHOS Lab.
+ETHOS Lab is proud to present the research project “Data as Relation: Governance in the age of big data”, granted full funding by VELUX FONDEN.
+The project was launched in January 2017 and features four PhD projects, one Post Doctoral research project and a series of public interventions, to be made manifest through ETHOS Lab.

 - ITU Press release: Forskningsprojekt skal undersøge det offentliges brug af big data

 - Videnskab.dk: Forskere skal undersøge, hvordan det offentlige bruger vores data

 - Version2.dk: Forskere: Vi ved ikke, om dataindsamlingen i det offentlige foregår ansvarligt

 Data as Relation explores how big data is generated, negotiated and used in governance.
 The hypothesis of the project is that the use of big data and digitalization in the public sector and governance is not a mere technical upgrade of infrastructures, but implies a reinvention of society itself.
 The goal of the project is to study how innovative new data usage for decision making make new relations emerge between government, private companies, and citizens.

 To pursue this hypothesis the project’s five case studies collaborate with producers and users of data in international, national, regional and municipal contexts.
 In Denmark SKAT (the Danish tax authorities) and Hitachi are involved as partners.
 To ensure that the outcome of the research is communicated to and engaged with by the public, the ETHOS Lab is included in the project as a trading ground through which interventions and other public events with citizens, international scholars and practitioners will be hosted.